Back to results

 • Pre-booking not required

-Unitarianism gained its name from the belief of early dissenters that there was one God and spirit (in contrast to mainstream Christianity's focus on the trinity).
-More recently the open-minded curiosity that original Unitarians brought to religion has led our congregations to embrace inspiration from other sources, and our services are open to those of all faiths and none.
+Unitarianism takes its name from the belief of early dissenters that there was one God and spirit (as opposed to mainstream Christianity’s focus on a holy trinity).
+More recently, the open-minded curiosity that original Unitarians brought to religion has led the congregations to embrace inspiration from other sources.
+Their services are open to those of all faiths (or indeed none).

-- a historical talk on Saturday afternoon by renowned local historian Dr. Simon Ross Valentine
+- a historical talk on Saturday afternoon at 2 p.m. by renowned local historian Dr. Simon Ross Valentine: ‘From Pew to Power-loom: How Faith Shaped Industry in Victorian Bradford’

 Timings & Tours